Semple’s Camp

 Tucked away in a gully two miles from the Morton Dam in Wainui-o-mata, Semple’s Camp served as the central base of operations for the co-operative tunnelling effort through the Orongorongo Range in the early 1920s.
 Established and led by Mr. Robert Semple, the camp housed the initial group of 15 men, a nucleus of a larger workforce of 40 to 60 people.
 These workers undertook the ambitious Orongorongo tunnel project under a co-operative contract with the Wellington City Council.

-The camp was carefully planned and constructed in a clearing carved from dense native bush.
-It initially comprised eight huts, along with a kitchen and a dining room.
-Each hut featured an open fireplace and sleeping quarters for two men.
-Cleanliness and order were emphasised throughout the site, earning praise from visiting city councillors.
-The only woman in the camp was the cook, whose meals left a lasting impression on visitors, with a menu consisting of offerings like roast mutton and beef, baked vegetables, and homemade pies and puddings.
+Cleanliness and order were maintained throughout, drawing praise from visiting city councillors.
+The only woman at the camp was the cook, whose meals left a strong impression on visitors, featuring dishes such as roast mutton and beef, baked vegetables, and homemade pies and puddings.

 The co-operative principle guided every aspect of camp life.
 Mr. Semple emphasised discipline, teamwork, and an unwavering commitment to progress, vowing to push forward without strikes, go-slows, or other disruptions that had plagued similar public works in the past.